2474+ Tamil Baby Names with Meanings

 Congratulations on your upcoming bundle of joy!
 Deciding a Tamil baby name for your young one isn't just about ticking a box on a form.
 It's a big deal!
 Whatever name you choose will stick with your little star forever, so you want it to be perfect (and maybe a bit trendy?)—feeling the pressure?
 No worries, Mom&Tiny will help you tread this incredible journey.

-Through our research and conversations with our Tamil friends, we realised that modern parents are all about finding trendy names that still honour their incredibly rich culture.
-Names inspired by gods and goddesses, beautiful nature, or even influential personalities from Bengal's rich history are extremely popular among Tamil parents nowadays.
+Through our research and conversations with our Tamil friends, we realised that modern parents are all about finding trendy names that still honour their vibrant culture.
+Names inspired by gods and goddesses, beautiful nature, or even influential personalities from Tamil's rich history are trendy among Tamil parents nowadays.

 Tamil Baby Girl Names: Top Picks for 2024